 - The Spell Breakers and Faerie Dragons in Warcraft III.

 - Felhunters in Warcraft are demonic beasts that feed on magic and hunt magic users.
 They are highly resistant to spells and can drain a mages mana and prevent his spellcasting.

-- Magina the Anti-Mage from Defense of the Ancients: All-Stars.
-While he can be and often is built as a DPS machine, his passive Mana Burn attack bonus, added resistance to magic damage and ability to damage a target based on its lack of mana all point to this trope.
+- Magina the Anti-Mage.
+While he can be and often is built simply as a DPS machine, his passive Mana Burn attack bonus, added resistance to magic damage, and ability to damage a target based on its lack of mana all point to this trope.